existentializm/ios-prep-book-v2/README.md

 Welcome to Lighthouse Labs.
 You are here to get prepared for your immersive iOS bootcamp.
 We are super excited to have you.

 #### Objectives
 This prep course is designed to get you prepared for class.
-It will teach you the fundamentals of programming an iOS application so that you can hit the ground running when you get here.
+It will teach you the fundamentals of an iOS application so that you can hit the ground running when you get here.

 By the end of this prep course, you will: